-Whereas IUCN has received a donation from United States Agency for International Development (USAID) (hereafter the "Donor") for the implementation of on Advancing Gender in the Environment's (AGENT) project;
+Whereas IUCN has received a donation from United States Agency for International Development (USAID) and the Norwegian Agency for Development Cooperation (Norad) (hereafter the "Donor") for the implementation of on Advancing Gender in the Environment's (AGENT) project;

-Whereas Research from IUCN conducted under its partnership with the United States Agency for International Development (USAID) on Advancing Gender in the Environment's

-(AGENT) Gender-Based Violence and Environment Linkages Center (GBV-ENV Center) shows that gender-based violence and environment (GBV-ENV) issues are interlinked and require focused attention and action.
-The Resilient, Inclusive and Sustainable Environments (RISE) grants challenge is a direct response to this need.
-In its 2023 phase, the RISE grants challenge will support evidence-based strategies to address GBV in environment-related programming and projects, toward improved rights-based, gender-responsive, socially inclusive conservation, climate action and sustainable development.
+Whereas Research from IUCN conducted under its partnership with the United States Agency for International Development (USAID) on Advancing Gender in the Environment's (AGENT) Gender-Based Violence and Environment Linkages Center (GBV-ENV Center) shows that gender-based violence and environment (GBV-ENV) issues are interlinked and require focused attention and action.
+The RISE (Resilient, Inclusive and Sustainable Environments) grants challenge is a direct response to this need.
+In its 2024 phase, the RISE grants challenge will support strategies to address GBV in environment-related programming and projects, toward improved rights-based, gender-responsive, socially inclusive conservation, climate action and sustainable development.

-Whereas IUCN has selected the Grantee for [project title / reasons leading IUCN to select this Grantee];
+Whereas IUCN has selected the Grantee for implementation of [project title];